Aberdare Athletic F.C.

-Aberdare Athletic Football Club were a Welsh football club founded in 1893 and based in Aberdare.
+Aberdare Athletic Football Club were a Welsh football club founded in 1893 and based at the Athletic Ground in Aberdare.
 They joined the Football League in 1921 but were replaced by Torquay United after failing to be re-elected in 1927.

 History

+Foundation

-Founded in 1893, Aberdare were Welsh Cup runners-up, in 1903–04 1904–05 and 1922–23.
+Founded in 1893, Aberdare were Welsh Cup runners-up in 1903–04, 1904–05 and 1922–23.
 In 1920–21, they joined the Welsh Section of the Southern League and finished runners-up in their first season.
-That gained them entry to the Football League Third Division South in time for 1921–22.
+That gained them entry to the Football League Third Division South for the next season along with Charlton Athletic.

+League football
-Aberdare spent six seasons in the League, with their best season being 1921–22, when they finished 8th.
-In 1926, Aberdare merged with nearby Aberaman Athletic.
-The first team continued to compete in the Football League under the name Aberdare Athletic, while the reserve team played in the Welsh League under the name Aberdare & Aberaman Athletic.

-However, in the next season, 1926–27, Aberdare Athletic finished bottom of the Third Division South and failed to gain re-election to the League, with Torquay United taking their place.
+Despite a promising start in league football, finishing 8th in the 1921–22 season, Aberdare suffered financial instablility throughout the 1920s.
+The club merged with Aberaman Athletic in 1926 with the first team competing in the Football League under the name Aberdare Athletic, while the reserve team played in the Welsh League under the name Aberdare & Aberaman Athletic.
+However the merged clubs still had to operate on a tight player budget meant it was unable to secure new players.
+In the 1926–27 season, Aberdare Athletic finished bottom of the Third Division South and failed to gain re-election to the League, with Torquay United taking their place.

 Aberdare's loss of their Football League place was controversial.
 In the first ballot, Aberdare and Southern League side Torquay, the latter having previously applied to join the League in 1923, tied with 21 each.
-That round of voting was marred by controversy as there was reported to be one spoilt ballot paper (for Aberdare?).
-Aberdare's secretary claimed that one of the scrutineers was "an interested party".
+That round of voting was marred by controversy as the potentially tie-breaking ballot was reported to be "spoilt" and Aberdare's secretary claimed that one of the scrutineers was "an interested party".
 Aberdare lost the second ballot with 19 votes to Torquay's 26; fellow League side Watford, who had finished second-bottom, were comfortably re-elected with 44 votes.
-The merged club fully renamed themselves as "Aberdare & Aberaman Athletic", and rejoined the Southern League.
+The club now fully adopted the name "Aberdare & Aberaman Athletic", and rejoined the Southern League.

+Decline

-However, the merged club only survived for another year, and in 1928, the Aberaman faction split away to re-form Aberaman Athletic, while the Aberdare half folded.
-After World War II, in 1945, Aberdare & Aberaman Athletic was re-formed, but that side also split into two, in 1947; Aberdare Town F.C. club continue to play in the Welsh Football League.
+The club only survived for another season, and in 1928, the Aberaman faction split away to re-form Aberaman Athletic, while the Aberdare half folded.
+Aberdare & Aberaman Athletic was again re-formed in 1945, but that side also split in 1947.
+Aberdare Town F.C. continue to play in the Welsh Football League today.

-The club had several different team colours during their existence.
-Their membership of the Football League coincided with that of a team from another Welsh town, Merthyr Town.